vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * Structured data records - such as a set of key value pairs (inputs to filters)

 ## Signed message data source
-Signed message data sources are a source of off-chain price data, and can be used for settling and terminating a market.
+Signed message data sources are a source of off-chain data.
 They introduce a Vega transaction that represents a data result that is validated by ensuring the signed message is provided by the Ethereum public key provided in the market’s proposal.

 Specifically, Signed Message Data Sources are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
 As Open Oracle reports include signatures, the data can still be verified against its source.